Which single or multi-effects pedals should I choose for my electric violin?

 • either single effect pedals placed in a row and attached to a pedalboard

-• or a multi-effects pedal
+• or a multi-effects processor

 Note that you can also use your mobile phone or tablet to create effects.
 But this solution is not really professional; the effects are not of a high quality.
 However, this is a very good solution for a beginner or if you just want to try using effects with an electric violin.